freelancer-legal-guide

 An effective vetting process will commonly include:

 • Asking fellow professionals – Reach out to other freelancers via networking platforms or social media groups to see if the client in question has a reputation within your industry.
+Building a freelancer support network can provide valuable insights and help you avoid problematic clients.

 • Search for news stories – Enter the client’s name (or company name) into a search engine along with keywords like “lawsuit” to see if any legal cases have been brought against them.